Many miniature horses in a corral

 Feeding costs

-Three miniature horses next to a fence
+Three mini horses behind a fence

 Feeding costs vary greatly from one horse to another.
 For miniature horses, the costs are usually lower than for normal-sized horses.